Florida Open Container Law FAQs

 If you have been charged with possession of an open container in Florida, it may be in your best interest to contact a criminal defense attorney.
 After all, the charge will be based on the police officer’s perception of the scene, which is subjective and may be open to scrutiny.
 In addition, the police officer had to have probable cause to pull you over and search your vehicle, so you may have a defense if that was not the case.

-Clearwater Criminal Defense Attorney, Dean Tsourakis, has the experience to answer all of your questions about the Florida Open Container and DUI laws and can help you with your defense.
+Clearwater Criminal Defense Attorney Dean Tsourakis has the experience to answer all of your questions about the Florida Open Container and DUI laws and can help you with your defense.
 Call Dean today at 727-785-2700.
 The initial consultation is free.

-florida dui open container laws infographic
+Florida DUI open container laws infographic